 We are so habituated to take photographs in this era especially when we are travelling.
-Taking photographs while travelling is a great way to document our adventures and arrest those gorgeous sights we see along the way.
+Taking travel photos is a great way to document our adventures and arrest those gorgeous sights we see along the way.

 “I-phone” as we know has one of the best camera than any other smart phones.
 Since the time I am using iPhone, I have been loving the photography and clicks on the go mode.
 Sometimes, it is difficult to carry the DSLR with you everywhere even in the city when you are just out for a party or a function or when you are on a vacation.
 You might just want to shoot any random scenes.
 Thanks to Apple, The iphone has solved this problem.

 An iPhone can take some incredible photos.
 There is much more to taking a picture than just clicking a button.
 There are certain tricks and rules, that, when applied will result in beautiful pictures beyond imagination.